onsigntv/apps/docs/JSBRIDGE.md

 ### <a name="triggerInteractivity"></a>`signage.triggerInteractivity("value" [, {"param": "pvalue"}])`

-> **Requires: Android Player 9.8.6**

 Triggers the Local API interactivity with user-defined "value".

-For this method to have an effect a "Local API" interactivity needs to be defined – either on the player or the current campaign – with a regular expression that matches the parameter `"value"` of this method.
+For this method to have an effect a "Local API" interactivity needs to be defined – either on the player or the current content hierarchy – with a regular expression that matches the parameter `"value"` of this method.

 What will happen when this interactivity is triggered is defined in the Interactivity Configuration UI.